It seems like barely a day goes by without a new Canon rumor.

 Digic 6 is the latest processing engine from Canon, but it's not found in the latest 70D, which sticks with the Digic 5+ processor.
 Instead, this processor is reserved for compacts such as the G16, S120 and SX280.
 Perhaps the 7D successor will be the first DSLR to feature the next generation processor instead.

-Canon mirrorless rumours
+Canon mirrorless rumors

 Best compact system camera

-Although Canon finally joined the mirrorless party with the Canon EOS M back in July 2012, that hasn't stopped the rumour mill from suggesting what could be the next compact system camera from the company.
+Although Canon finally joined the mirrorless party with the Canon EOS M back in July 2012, that hasn't stopped the rumor mill from suggesting what could be the next compact system camera from the company.

 There's also a distinct lack of proprietary lenses, and, while you can attach existing EF and EF-S optics via an adapter, sticking a large lens on a small body does somewhat defeat the object.
 By comparison, the Micro Four Thirds system has over 25 optics, while even the Nikon 1 range is growing slowly.